Deltaquarides/2d-game-lab/README.md

 # My 2D JavaScript Game from scratch!

-A retro-style platformer inspired by classic Mario games.
+A retro-style platformer inspired by classic Sonic and Mario games.
 Built using JavaScript and HTML5 Canvas.

 ## Features
 - Pixel art graphics: sprite using piskel, map using mapperMate